Humanitarian Action

 Report: Local Humanitarian Leadership and Religious Literacy

-Read the report from the joint research project with Oxfam America on religious literacy and empowering local faith actors to lead in humanitarian response.
+The Report on Local Humanitarian Leadership and Religious Literacy is from the joint research project with Oxfam America on religious literacy and empowering local faith actors to lead in humanitarian response.